Mike Disney

 Michael John Disney (born Bristol, England, 7 October 1937) is an astrophysicist.
-He discovered the optical component of the Crab Pulsar in 1969 with John Cocke.
-This was the first optical pulsar ever observed.
+He discovered the optical component of the Crab Pulsar in 1969 with John Cocke, which was the first optical pulsar ever observed.

-He was also one of the pioneers in the discovery of low surface brightness galaxies.
+Disney was a member of the team that designed the camera for the Hubble Space Telescope.
+He was one of the pioneers in the discovery of low surface brightness galaxies.

-Disney was a professor at Cardiff University until his retirement in 2005.
+Disney was a professor at Cardiff University until his forced retirement in 2005.

-Disney is an outspoken critic of the theory of cosmic inflation.
+Disney is an outspoken critic of the standard model of cosmology.

 He was the co-author with Alan Wright of the humorous (and often mis-attributed) short story 'Impure Mathematics'.